tyroguru/BPFTrace-hol/uprobe.md

   clear(@start_times);
 }
 ```

+Note: it is possible that you may need to adjust the above script to accomodate the libc being linked into your target applications.

 This script records the start time in bpftrace-relative nanoseconds for each
 pid.
 Then on process exit, we correlate the end time with the start time.